xandergos/transformer-diffusion/README.md

 ![media_images_examples_678_894a471ea534b41dfb71](https://user-images.githubusercontent.com/28935064/185817687-f6ca90c5-5a65-4dfb-82ab-bea15e9fc299.png)
 ![media_images_examples_678_12e3c4bd2fbaad07c199](https://user-images.githubusercontent.com/28935064/185817688-454eca53-7b35-4534-a507-b0b18d077936.png)

 This test used very simple hyper parameters that are almost certainly not ideal, but were easy to debug.
-Additionally, recent developments such as cascaded diffusion models with conditioning augmentation were not used.
+Additionally, no recent advancements in diffusion models that complicated the testing process were used.